 El Doctorado is a great Spanish phrase that reminds people who have gone a long way down the road of academia that The PHD is no cure for stupidity.
 This song was written to celebrate two dear friends receiving their PHDs! (easy, 4 part) Score.

 EVERYTHING IS GOING TO BE ALRIGHT.
 Inspired by Martin Creed’s hope-giving work of the same name that shines out from front entrance of the Modern Art Gallery in Edinburgh. (medium difficulty, 4 part).
 Score.

 When The Sun Rises.
 A song of international solidarity, written for the Street Choirs Festival 2017.
 Lyrics in Spanish, Zulu, Arabic and English.
-It is possible to sing smaller sections independently of each other as well as the whole piece. (medium difficulty, 4 parts) Full Score.
+It is possible to sing smaller sections independently of each other as well as the whole piece. (medium difficulty, 4 parts) Full Score (portrait).
+Full Score (landscape).
 Lyrics.
 Soprano.
 Alto.
 Tenor.
 Bass.
 Audio Part Learning.

 Stonesong.
 Commissioned by Cairn Chorus in Moniaive and inspired by Andy Goldsworthy’s beautiful ‘Striding Arches’ and the much longer history of people in this landscape. (medium difficulty, 4 parts) Lyric Arch.
 Score (large).
 Score (small).
 Soprano.
 Alto.
 Tenor.
 Bass.
 Lyric Sheets.
 Teaching Notes.

 I feel similarly to Woody Guthrie when it comes to the singing and sharing of my songs.
 Woody printed this in a lyric booklet in the 1930s: